zhaocai/alfred2-top-workflow/README.md

     ![](https://raw.github.com/zhaocai/alfred2-top-workflow/master/screenshots/Alfred_Preferences_Learning.png)

-2. Hit `↩` for the feedback item you wish to show up on the top.
+2. Hit `Enter` for the feedback item you wish to show up on the top.